developer-onizuka/AzureFunctionsOnKubernetesWithKEDA/README.md

 # Azure Functions On Kubernetes With KEDA

+Azure Functions is a service on Azure that consists of a runtime part that executes functions and a part that controls scaling, of which the latter scaling control can be replaced with Kubernetes and KEDA.
+Azure Functions can run on Kubernetes with KEDA, so you can use Azure Functions outside of your Azure platform, such as your on-premises environment.

 # 1. Run registry
 In my case, the private registry run at 192.168.1.5, which is outside of the kubernetes cluster.
 ```